To promote smallholder farmers’ access to favorable agricultural markets for improved incomes.

 - Dialogue with policy makers who have clarified on policies such as taxes and market dues.

 The ‘PESA’ model is currently being implemented in Northern and West Nile regions of Uganda (Nebbi, Gulu and Arua districts).
 Implementation is focusing on smallholder farmers engaged in the Simsim and Rice value chains.
-You can download the THE PESA AGRO ENTERPRISE MARKETING MODEL writeup for more details about the model.
+You can download the The PESA Model write up or the PESA Brochure for more details about the model.

 4.2 Virtual Livelihood School Africa (VLSA) UGANDA PHASE II (APRIL 2014-MARCH 2016)